ahmz1833/CSL-Practical-Exercises/README.md

 ## Description

-This repository contains the practical assignments for the course **Computer Architecture and Assembly Language**.
+This repository contains the practical assignments for the course **Computer Structure and Assembly Language**.

 - Assignment 3: MIPS32 Assembly Basics
 - Assignment 4: MIPS32 Assembly Basics